christyguajardo/azure-network-protocols/README.md

   '🪐Select Any for Source & Destination

   '🪐Select deny in order for the ping to stop.
 This will block the ICMP traffic

-  Go back to VM1 remote desktop to see if it’s been timed out – stopped.
-It’s getting blocked by VM2’s firewall
+  '🪐Make sure that you number the priority prior to any/other rules in group

-Make sure that you number the priority prior to any/other rules in group This will stop traffic
+This will stop traffic

 ![image](https://github.com/christyguajardo/azure-network-protocols/assets/147533626/4c33476f-ae31-4b09-b331-a61040719863)